NEWS

 Catalog (including essays by Dan Beachy-Quick and Loïc Malle)

-CURRENT AND UPCOMING GROUP EXHIBITIONS
+RECENT GROUP EXHIBITIONS

 September 23 - April 28, 2024

-Prendre le Soleil/Holding the Sun, Hangar Y, Paris Meudon, France
+Prendre le Soleil/Holding the Sun

 Dec 11, 2023 - April 21, 2024

-Florence, Italy.
-Opens: December 16, 2023
+Opens: December 16, 2023 - March 17, 2024

 Charles Ross's work will include documentation about Star Axis and a large solar burn piece.
 The exhibition is dedicated to Galileo Galilei, on the occasion of the fourth centenary of the publication of his most significant treatise, II Saggiatore (The Assayer).